 What Happens When I Delete iPhone Backup on Mac

-Deleting Backup from Mac can’t retrieve or restore to your Device. so check and delete old backup correctly.
+Deleting Backup from Mac can’t retrieve or restore to your Device.
+So check and delete the old backup correctly.

-The above Technique works to Find On-Demand or Automatic Device Backup files. and Delete Older or Unused Backups from Mac that’s free up space on Mac.
+The above Technique works to Find On-Demand or Automatic Device Backup files.
+And Delete Older or Unused Backups from Mac that free up space on Mac.